Pioneer466/Polymarket-BTC-short-horizon-signal-study/docs/polymarket-btc-study.md

 - test less sparse signal rules
 - explicitly compare Polymarket probabilities with the BTC move that has already happened before entry
 - validate stability on out-of-sample windows

-## Bottom line

-This repository now answers the original question in a pragmatic way:

-- it finds the real Polymarket markets of interest
-- it measures the information value of those markets using a clean `S0 / Se / ST` framework
-- it shows a possible `5m` signal, but not yet a robust edge